Hall of Fame

 - Demonstrates behavior and conduct associated with integrity and good sportsmanship

 Nominations will be sought six (6) months prior to the award being presented.
-They will be sought via the Special Olympics Missouri mailing list (Board Members, Area Directors, Monday Morning Memo and Newsletter insert).
+They will be sought via the Special Olympics Missouri mailing list (Board Members, Area Directors, Monday Morning Memo and Newsletter insert) and social media promotion.
 Previous nominees will not automatically be forwarded to the next award year.
 Individuals may be nominated in no more than five separate award years.
 Click here for an Athlete Nomination Form or a Non-Athlete Nomination Form.

 INDUCTEES: No more than two (2) nominees from each category will be chosen in one year.
-A nominee must receive nine (9) or more votes from Voting Committee to be selected as an inductee into the Hall of Fame.
+A nominee must receive six (6) or more votes from Voting Committee to be selected as an inductee into the Hall of Fame.